andsmedeiros/uevloop/README.md

 Closures take the context and params as a void pointer and return the same.
 This is meant to make possible to pass and return complex objects from them.

-At many times, however, you may find the values passed/returned are small and simple (*i.e.*: smaller than a pointer).
+At many times, however, the programmer may find the values passed/returned are small and simple (*i.e.*: smaller than a pointer).
 If so, it is absolutely valid to cast from/to a uintptr_t or other data type known to be at most the size of a pointer.
-The above example does that so we don't have to create unnecessary object pools or allocate dynamic memory.
+The above example does that to avoid creating unnecessary object pools or allocating dynamic memory.

 ### Object pools